Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/keegan.md

       class="keegan-editorial-intro__project-link"
       href="https://www.keegantravelingfellowship.org/andrew-blakemore"
     ><em>Designed for Living</em></a>
-    documents how these devices impact daily life in diverse communities around the world.
+    documents how these devices impact everyday life in diverse communities around the world.
   </p>
 </section>